anildigital/getfake/README.markdown

 Get Fake
 =================================

 A sinatra app which helps to get Fake data.
-It is built on Ruby Faker gem.jj
+It uses Ruby Faker gem to generate Fake data.

 Introduction